Jaden30/SQL-PYTHON-/README.md

                   - How to populate tables in the databases

-inserting.py - Code showing how to insert values to the database using it as a cli tool
+inserting.py - Code showing how to insert values to the tables in the database using it as a cli tool

+updating.py - Code showing how to update values in the table in the database using it as ac cli tool